Public Domain Guide

 Once copyright expires, works such as books, photographs, and films enter the public domain and may be used and adapted by anyone.
 Copyright is a legal protection for creators and publishers of original works that provides them with a monopoly for a fixed term over the copying, adaptation, and distribution of their works.

-With a small number of exceptions e.g. relating to some unpublished works held by institutions, indecency laws and privacy of living persons, when those fixed terms expire the original works fall into the public domain.
-At this point, permission or authorisation to copy, adapt or distribute the works is no longer needed from the former copyright owners.
+With a small number of exceptions e.g. relating to some unpublished works held by institutions, indecency laws and privacy of living persons, when those fixed terms expire the original works enter the public domain.
+At this point, permission or authorisation to copy, adapt, or distribute the works is no longer needed from the former copyright owners.

 No. As a consequence of recent extensions to copyright terms in Australia, the United States, Europe and the United Kingdom, New Zealand currently has some of the shortest terms for copyright in the English speaking world.
-A significant number of works created in 1961 or earlier are out of copyright in New Zealand - however, an equally significant number are still in copyright.
+A significant number of works created in 1971 or earlier are out of copyright in New Zealand - however, an equally significant number are still in copyright.
 This means that you cannot simply assume old material is out of copyright based on the year it was created or published - you will need to do some homework to confirm material really is in the public domain.
 You should also be aware that public domain content in New Zealand may still be in copyright for overseas users.
-Our Guide on Enabling Use and Re-use has some of the steps you can follow to establish material is really in the public domain.
+Our Guide on Enabling Use and e-use has some of the steps you can follow to establish material is really in the public domain.